dbp/cpcj/_interviews/mark-lotto.md

 ---

 ***UPDATE:*** _On May 21, a few months after this interview was conducted, Medium founder Ev Williams <a href="https://medium.com/the-story/medium-is-not-a-publishing-tool-4c3c63fa41d2" target="_blank">has stated that</a> "Medium is not a publishing tool.
 It’s a network.
 A network of ideas that build off each other.
 And people."
-Mark Lotto explains the apparent shift in purpose and messaging <a href="https://medium.com/@lotto/what-s-going-on-at-medium-www-buzzfeed-com-c4d47c4bff15" target="_blank"> in his own words here.</a><br>_
+Mark Lotto---who is now Medium's Head of Editorial in addition to Matter's Editor-in-Chief---explains the apparent shift in purpose and messaging <a href="https://medium.com/@lotto/what-s-going-on-at-medium-www-buzzfeed-com-c4d47c4bff15" target="_blank"> in his own words here.</a><br>_
 - _Editors_

 ---